 MD - Sackler Faculty of Medicine, Tel-Aviv University, Tel Aviv, Israel

-PhD - Sackler Faculty of Medicine, Tel-Aviv University, Tel Aviv, Israel
+PhD in Neuroscience - Sackler Faculty of Medicine, Tel-Aviv University, Tel Aviv, Israel

 Titles and Academic Titles

 Director, BarziLab at the lifespan Brain Institute (LiBI)